Void-Compute/AMD-Ghost-Enviroment/README.md

 Note on Technical Scope: This is not a binary translator (like ZLUDA).
 Instead, it uses ISA Target Spoofing and environment-level overrides to allow ROCm-enabled applications to run on GFX IDs that are not officially in their support matrix.
 Still enough to run about 90% of the locked Software (ZLUDA may be added in the future)

 ROADMAP:

-Experimental: ZLUDA Integration expected release
+Experimental: ZLUDA Integration

+Expected release
 Q3 2026.

 Note: Development is currently balanced alongside full-time studies, so updates may be paced accordingly to ensure stability over speed.

 Goal: Move beyond "Target Spoofing" and allow the Ghost Environment to run NVIDIA-only CUDA binaries on AMD hardware using the ZLUDA translation layer.